awsdocs/amazon-api-gateway-developer-guide/doc_source/apigateway-private-apis.md

 });
 ```

-The successful response returns an output similar to the following:
+A successful call returns output similar to the following:

 ```
 {